The Case for Journalists Understanding the Business

 Think about the media companies that have raised hundreds of millions in venture capital.
 They did that on the back of scale.
 Most VCs wouldn’t be excited about 4,000 PVs per article.
 But if you can get 100,000, that’s exciting.

-Unfortunately, that becomes a raise to the bottom.
+Unfortunately, that becomes a race to the bottom.
 The type of content people are willing to pay for is vastly different than the content people are simply willing to read.
 And when it’s the difference between getting that next big round or having to go through the day-to-day slog of running a media business, it’s easier to prioritize articles that get a ton of pageviews.

 Back in August, I talked about The Shorenstein Center’s report called the Digital Pay-Meter Playbook (which these findings also come from) and discussed how people were willing to pay for primary news.
 First from the report: